Calculation of screened Coulomb interaction parameters for the charge-disproportionated insulator CaFeO$_3$: Results

 Since the localized basis is similar to the correlated subspace used in our DFT+$U$ calculations, the corresponding screened interaction parameters can also be compared to the values of $U = \SI{4}{eV}$ and $J=\SI{1}{eV}$ used for our structural relaxations in \pref{sec:res_dft_relax}.
 Using the cRPA value of $U=\SI{1.25}{eV}$ in these calculations would lead to a rather poor description of the \Pton phase with a low-spin state of the Fe cations and essentially zero \BM mode, as shown in \pref{fig:uscan}.
-This can also be seen as a sign of severe overscreening of the cRPA value of $U$.
-On the other hand, the cRPA value of $J=\SI{0.92}{eV}$ is very close to our initial choice of $J=\SI{1}{eV}$ and (in combination with an appropriate $U$ value) appears quite reasonable, indicating that the Hund's coupling $J$ is generally less affected by overscreening.
+On the other hand, the cRPA value of $J=\SI{0.92}{eV}$ is very close to our initial choice of $J=\SI{1}{eV}$ and (in combination with an appropriate $U$ value) appears quite reasonable.
+We further discuss this partial mismatch between the interaction parameters obtained from cRPA and the values required in DFT+$U$ for a good description of the charge-disproportionated state in \CFO in \pref{sec:cfo_discussion}.

 Additionally, we compute the orbitally averaged nearest-neighbor intersite interaction $V_\mathrm{NN}$ and $J_\mathrm{NN}$, also shown in \pref{tab:crpa_results}. $V_\mathrm{NN}$ assumes a moderate value of \SI{.59}{eV} in the frontier basis, screened to \SI{16}{\%} of its bare value, and comparable to LuNiO$_3$ \cite{seth_renormalization_2017} and LaFeAsO \cite{aichhorn_dynamical_2009}.
 In the localized basis, the unscreened $V_\mathrm{NN}$ is comparable to that of the frontier basis, but is then completely screened, to only \SI{1}{\%} of the bare value, and thus becomes negligibly small.
-However, it is unclear whether this indeed indicates a highly efficient inter-site screening, and thus a good quality of the locality assumption for the screened interaction, or whether this values is also affected by a potential overscreening. $J_\mathrm{NN}$ is negligible in all cases (both screened and unscreened).
+However, it is unclear whether this indeed indicates a highly efficient inter-site screening, and thus a good quality of the locality assumption for the screened interaction, or whether this values is affected by a potential overscreening. $J_\mathrm{NN}$ is negligible in all cases (both screened and unscreened).

 Finally, we also compute screened interaction parameters in the frontier basis for the relaxed structure with \Pton symmetry, and obtain only a negligible difference of \SI{3}{meV} for $U$ and less than $\SI{1}{meV}$ for $J$ compared to the $Pbnm$ structure.